LukeGrahamLandry/llvm_of_jvm/devlog.md

+## Objects

+The natural trick to representing inheritance is just having the first field be the super class, same as how im doing arrays.
+But having the objptr type be some real type instead of a void* means you get `warning: incompatible pointer types` for upcasting

+## Thinking about tests

+stack_comptime_safe:
+(* TODO: Should go in test exe instead but that commits to splitting most into lib.
+         Also this is the kind of tiny test I dislike (tightly coupled to implementation). *) (* TODO: actually these aren't even testing what I mean to, just the `&& stack == 0` at the very end. since you look at each block individually, the first one that leaves info on the stack to pass to others is illegal so the check is doing a bunch of extra work for no reason. my rule's not just that forks can't change the stack, its that the entry can't either. the compiler doesn't save the stack before branching away so the real limitation is they can't modify it but ive implemented that as forcing it to be empty when you jump away *)

+inplace_stack_change:
+(* TODO: This is still wrong.
+An op that pops 2 then pushes 3 mutates the stack.
+Maybe no instruction does that?
+         Should split op_stack_delta into op_count_pops and op_count_pushes so this becomes obvious.
+         More importantly, I have a stricter restriction so this is unnecessary *)

+Kinda cool that you can use `(func_name [@tailcall]) args` to assert that a recursive function uses constant stack space.

 ## Why C

 - clang knows it so can just run it on both runtime and generated ir together and not depend on yet another compiler.